danwing/authenticating-network/draft-wing-opsawg-authenticating-network.md

 network, it will not have any visibility into the private and sensitive information about the target domain.
-However, the attacker's network will have visibility into the traffic metadata like destination IP address.
+However, the attacker's network will have visibility into the traffic metadata like destination IP address, sequence of packet lengths and inter- arrival times etc.

-The network authentication mechanism relies on an attacker's inability to obtain a signed certificate for the victim's domain name.
+The network authentication mechanism relies on an attacker's inability to obtain a Web PKI certificate for the victim's domain name.